 As a soloist, Miguel Yisrael has given recitals in France, Portugal, United Kingdom, Austria, Spain, Germany, Belgium, Switzerland, Canada, China and USA.

 In 2000, he took part in a television documentary devoted to the lutenist Hopkinson Smith, broadcast by Mezzo, Classica, RTBF and TSR.

-Miguel Yisrael has recorded 3 solo CDs for the Dutch Label Brilliant Classics, in 2008, 2010 and 2012, earning a "Diapason d'Or Découverte" for his CD "The Court of Bayreuth", a 4 Stars Audioclásica for his CD "Austria 1676" and a "5 Diapason" for his CD "Les Baricades Mistérieuses" and "Le Clic" for his CD "Les Rois de Versailles".
+Miguel Yisrael has recorded 4 solo CDs for the Dutch Label Brilliant Classics, in 2008, 2010, 2012, and 2014, earning a "Diapason d'Or Découverte" for his CD "The Court of Bayreuth", a 4 Stars Audioclásica for his CD "Austria 1676", a "5 Diapason" for his CD "Les Baricades Mistérieuses" and "Le Clic" for his CD "Les Rois de Versailles".

 He is also the author of a major treatise on the baroque lute called "Method for the Baroque Lute", published in Italy by Ut Orpheus in 2008.
 In 2010, he created, for the same publisher, a new collection of music scores for the Baroque lute called "La Rhétorique des Dieux".